 - Entries to be emailed to email@example.com

-• Judging panel including AREG board members and professional associates to review with winners announced by Friday 22nd October.
+• Judging panel including AREG board members and professional associates to review with winners notified by Friday 23rd September.

 The Judging Panel: